uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 While this is true for adults, it is particularly urgent with regard to young people; they are the lifeblood of reconciliation into the future.

 At the Saskatchewan National Event, Grade Eight student Brooklyn Rae, who attended the Education Day, said, “I think it’s really important for youth to voice their opinions, to not only prove to themselves that they can, that their voice is important, but to prove to adults that they have a voice and that they have a strong opinion that is important in the world.”[^121]
-Elder Barney Williams, a member of the TRC’s Survivor Committee and one of the panellists at the Education Day Youth Dialogue, said,
+Elder Barney Williams, a member of the =|TRC=Truth and Reconciliation Commission of Canada=’s Survivor Committee and one of the panellists at the Education Day Youth Dialogue, said,

 > I think more and more people are realizing that the engagement of youth is crucial.
 For me, as a Survivor, I’m really impressed with how much they knew.